Was it ethical?

-Now that we are in the technological age where the youth have been brought up with computers and a mobile phone which is capable of taking any picture they choose then sending it to their friends in seconds and also the almost complete liberation of woman, in the UK at least.
+Now we are a technological age where the youth have been brought up with computers and a mobile phone which is capable of taking any picture they choose and sending it to their friends in seconds.
 I think, in this situation, it changes things from the time of Kertesz.

 I don’t think it was unethical to take these images, but I do think it was bad manners.
-In Dench’s case, I am sure that she wouldn’t have wanted the image published in the way it has been.
-That is of course if she was part of an unknowing party.
-If we ask the question that because she is doing something in a public place, do we have every right to capture it? and if yes, should we take the image?
+In Dench’s case, I am sure that she wouldn’t have wanted the picture published in the way it has been.
+That would be of course if she was an unknowing party.
+If we ask the question that because she is doing something in a public place, do we have every right to capture it?
+And if yes, should we take the image?

 As I am writing this, I am having thoughts of right and wrong and asking myself what Dench has actually done wrong?
 The only answer I can come up with is nothing really.
 He has just taken an image of something that is happening in a public place.
 Recording what life is like for the youth when on holiday.
 These thoughts are a contradiction of what I was saying earlier about bad manners.

 To conclude this first part, I will say that having “bad manners” as a photographer is okay because we wouldn’t take anything risky if we bring manners into it and couldn’t show true-life situations if every time we stopped and didn’t capture the image.
 Taking this point of view, you could say that Jacques Henri Lartigue was ahead of his time.

 Digging a Little Deeper into the Ethics of Photography